christophsturm/randolf/Readme.md

 ```

 # Usage:
-Add this to your gradle file's dependency block:
+Add this to your gradle file's dependencies:

 ```
     testCompile("com.christophsturm:randolf:0.1.0")